antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

   Deriving: most of the functionality of this module comes from type class deriving (Data.coerce)
   (NOTE: most of the instances are NOT available)

-- Data/Foldable
-  Heavy use of Data.Coerce as type class instances
-  NOTE: without translation, default methods are unavailable.
-Ugh.

 - Control/Arrow
   Type inference: need to annotate parameter to ArrowMonad